yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2021/index.md

 Please report if you find any issues, as there could be more broken games due to yet unknown driver bugs.
 On a similar note, more fixes should be coming to Vulkan too, if needed.
-One solved itself, most likely NVIDIA fixed it on the latest drivers.
+One such issue solved itself, most likely NVIDIA fixed it on the latest drivers.

 ## Other graphical fixes